 Excellence, Discovery and Growth through Education

-The Excellence, Discovery and Growth through Education (EDGE) program offers an environment for academic enrichment, social-emotional development, positive peer and adult relationships, as well as the exploration and exposure to new skills, ideas, and activities designed to support a healthy youth development.
+The Excellence, Discovery, and Growth through Education (EDGE) program offers an environment for academic enrichment, social-emotional development, positive peer and adult relationships, as well as the exploration and exposure to new skills, ideas, and activities designed to support healthy youth development.
 This out-of-school time program is a safe and engaging place for youth in kindergarten through 12th grade to participate in afterschool and summer day camp activities.

 I'm interested in

 Our EDGE Afterschool program is offered during the academic school year, generally from the beginning of August through the end of May.

 Programming is available to students attending the following Indianapolis Public Schools:

 - Brookside Elementary School,

 - URBAN ACT Academy (formerly Washington Irving Elementary),

 - Thomas Gregg Neighborhood School,

 - Arsenal Technical High School